JoanDM/macos-automator/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Python 3.7](https://img.shields.io/badge/python-3.8.7-blue.svg)](https://www.python.org/downloads/release/python-370/)

 Tools to record mouse & keyboard procedures on MacOS.
 Quickly automate boring stuff that don't have obvious APIs for monitoring.
+The scripts are leveraging the use of libraries such as pynput.
+More info [here](https://pynput.readthedocs.io/en/latest/limitations.html).

 ## Do you have autoenv 1.0 installed on your machine?